It’s Now the Elite Eight

-The Elite Eight for this year contains only two repeat divers from last year – Kristian Ipsen and Connor Kuremsky, and two new national champions, Kelly Markle and Zhipeng Zeng.
+The Elite Eight for this year contains four repeat divers from last year – Jenna Karrow, Kelly Markle, Bryce Klein and Zhipeng Zeng, and two repeats for the national champions, Kassidy Cook and Zhipeng Zeng.

 While several divers from last year dropped off the list, it certainly does not mean that they are less deserving, but just that the particular performance from the competition that was submitted did not rank in the top-eight, which are listed below in alphabetical order with the national champion duly noted.

 So here they are, a little late but no less deserving … The Elite Eight for 2011-2012!